lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 RFC 5990 {{RFC5990}} specified the conventions for using the RSA-KEM Algorithm in CMS as a key transport algorithm.
 That is, it used KeyTransRecipientInfo {{RFC5652}}
 for each recipient.
-This approach resulted in a very complex parameter definition with the id-rsa-kem algorithm identifier.
-Implementation experience with many different algorithms has shown that complex parameter structures cause interoperability issues.
-Since the publication of RFC 5990, a new KEMRecipientInfo structure {{I-D.ietf-lamps-cms-kemri}}
-has been defined to support KEM algorithms, and this new structure avoids the complex parameters structure that was used in RFC 5990.
-Likewise, when the id-rsa-kem algorithm identifier appears in the SubjectPublicKeyInfo field of a certificate, this document encourages the omission of any parameters.
+Since the publication of RFC 5990, a new KEMRecipientInfo structure {{I-D.ietf-lamps-cms-kemri}} has been defined to support KEM algorithms.
+When the id-rsa-kem algorithm identifier appears in the SubjectPublicKeyInfo field of a certificate, the complex parameter structure defined in RFC 5990 can be omitted; however, the parameters are allowed for backward compatibility.
+Also, to avoid visual confusion with id-kem-rsa, id-rsa-kem-spki is introduced as an alias for id-rsa-kem.

-RFC 5990 uses EK and the EncryptedKey, which the concatenation of C and WK (C || WK).
-The use of EK is necessary to align with the KeyTransRecipientInfo structure.
+RFC 5990 uses EK as the EncryptedKey, which is the concatenation of C and WK (C || WK).
+The use of EK was necessary to align with the KeyTransRecipientInfo structure.
 In this document, C and WK are sent in separate fields of new KEMRecipientInfo structure.
 In particular, C is carried in the kemct field, and WK is carried in the encryptedKey field.
+See {{app-alg}} for details about the computation of C.

 RFC 5990 supports the future definition of additional KEM algorithms that use RSA; this document supports only one, and it is identified by the